Traditional Lacto-Fermented Sauerkraut

 A few words of caution:

-• The cabbage in sauerkraut and kimchi may or may not be well tolerated for people with SIBO or on a low-FODMAP diet.
+• The cabbage in sauerkraut and kimchi may or may not be well tolerated by people with SIBO or on a low-FODMAP diet.
 I always encourage people to listen to their bodies.

 Jenna Volpe, RDN, LDI hope this recipe may serve as a resource for you on your journey, whether preventive or healing.
 Thanks for reading!